Isisneros27/music-history/essays/song-5/index.md

 ## History of the song
 {% include figure.html class="right" width="60%" caption="Duis in sagittis arcu.
 Donec dictum aliquam congue.
 [Source](https://rmoa.unm.edu/docviewer.php?docId=nmu1unma028.xml)" image-path="images/mvh-floorplan.jpg" %}

-The song Blue Yodel No. 1 (T for Texas) was copyrighted on February 3rd of 1928 and is part of a multi-part saga known as the Blue Yodels and was recorded during the Bristol sessions which was considered the “Big bang” of country music,the producer of the song is Ralph Peer
+The song Blue Yodel No. 1 (T for Texas) was origialy created in november 30 1927 and then later published and copyrighted on February 3rd of 1928 and was produced by Ralph Peer is part of a multi-part saga known as the Blue Yodels and was recorded during the Bristol sessions which was considered the “Big bang” of country music

 ## Romance
 Is Thelma representing something real that happened to Jimmie Rodgers or is she more